harviu/WebGL-Example/exercises/2d_coordinate_system.md

 # Exercise 3: 2D Coordinate System

 We are looking at the same `interaction.html` example for this exercise.
+I suggest avoid using AI for exercises, as you are learning fundamentals in exercises.

 ## Coordinate Space Change